factcast/factcast/factcast-site/documentation/content/factus/snapshot-projections.md

     1. calls a method to actually process that EventObject
     1. keeps track of facts being successfully processed
 1. subscribe to a fact stream according to the FactSpecs from above (either from Scratch or from the last factId processed by the instance from the snapshot)
-1. await complete on the subscription to be sure to recieve all EventObjects currently in the EventLog
+1. await the completion of the subscription to be sure to receive all EventObjects currently in the EventLog
 1. maybe create a snapshot manually and store it somewhere, so that you do not have to start from scratch next time

 ... and this is just the "happy-path".